In-a-bit/inabit-remote/README.md

  ### Set Login Token

- The login token is approver's token valid for 30 days, allowing authentication with Inabit.
+ The login token is an approver's token valid for 30 days, allowing authentication with Inabit.

  The token is automatically refreshed, i.e. switched to a new 30 days valid token,